kody234/Hmm-MovieReviewApp/README.md

 # Issues, Feature Requests and Contributing
 Hmm review app is my first completed project.
 I can wait to start working on my next project, I will appreciate any constructive criticism on the app.

+# Disclaimer
+The developer of this application does not have any affiliation with the content providers available.